uofajillian/edx-documentation/en_us/xblock/source/edx_platform/edx_studio.rst

 Studio Requirements for XBlocks
 *******************************

-Studio requires the XBlocks to have the following properties.
+Studio requires XBlocks to have the following properties.

 * A :ref:`view method <View Methods>` named ``studio_view``.
 This is the view that renders the XBlock in the Studio editor, allowing the instructor to configure it.
-In Studio, the instructor access this view by selecting **Edit** in the component.
+In Studio, the instructor accesses this view by selecting **Edit** in the component.

 * A view method named ``author_view``.
 This view is used to display the XBlock